NeighborEmbedding#

 • random_state (float, optional) – Random seed for reproducibility.
 Default is None.

 • early_exaggeration_coeff (float, optional) – Coefficient for the attraction term during the early exaggeration phase.
-Default is 1.0.
+Default is None (no early exaggeration).

 • early_exaggeration_iter (int, optional) – Number of iterations for early exaggeration.
 Default is None.